bahleg/OBSIFLASK/README.md

 ---

 ## 📦 Getting Started
-For OBSIFLASK configuration, please see [Config file](https://github.com/bahleg/OBSIFLASK/blob/main/obsiflask/config.py).
+For OBSIFLASK configuration, please see [Config file](https://github.com/bahleg/OBSIFLASK/blob/main/obsiflask/config.py) and [example yaml file for details](example.yaml).

 With an example config, the server will be started at http://localhost:8000.